-God’s Own Country, backed with National Lottery funding via the BFI Film Fund, is in cinemas from 1 September 2017
+God’s Own Country was backed with National Lottery funding via the BFI Film Fund.

 For his striking debut feature, God’s Own Country, Yorkshire-born writer-director Francis Lee has created a deeply personal and intimate piece of work; not just in terms of its narrative, which revolves around the burgeoning love affair between two young men working on an isolated rural farm, but also in crafting its stunning aesthetic.

 “As a filmmaker, I am obsessional about every tiny detail,” Lee admits.
 “So everything in the film is really intentional, very painstaking in that way.
 There are some filmmakers who are more interested in the expanse of their film, or the overview.
 Whereas I like minute detail.”